widd/cp-protocol/as2/server/player.md

 `%xt%se%0%123%3%`

 ### Send Joke
-Sent to all penguins in a room to show a joke sent by a penguin.
+Sent to all penguins in a room to show a joke sent by a penguin. `sj`

 |Argument|Type|Variadic?|
 |---|---|---|